mfelleisen/Qwirkle/Remote/README.md

 ## Remotes

-The components in this directory support the implementationn of a remote-proxy protocol for turning a monolithic (game) system into a distributed one:
+this component support the implementationn of a remote-proxy protocol, which is key to turning a monolithic (game) system into a distributed one:

 - `define-dispatcher` supplies a construct for implementing a remote-referee for the client side